Skip to content

 2. Obtaining consent for the processing of personal data

 The GDPR requires businesses to obtain consent from data subjects before collecting or processing their personal data.
-Consent must be freely given, specific, informed, and unambiguous.
-This can be done through various means, such as a privacy policy or a consent form.
+Consent must be freely given, specific, informed and unambiguous.
+This can be done using a tick-box on a form, and providing a clear ‘unsubscribe’ button on emails.

 3. Keeping personal data secure

 Businesses must take appropriate technical and organisational measures to keep personal data secure.
-This includes measures to prevent unauthorised access, use, disclosure, alteration, or destruction of personal data.
-Staff must use strong passwords, encrypt data, and restrict access to personal data.
+This includes steps to prevent unauthorised access, use, disclosure, alteration or destruction of personal data.
+Staff must use strong passwords, encrypt data and restrict access to personal data.

 4. Providing data subjects with their rights